 Case Western Reserve University is located in the heart of beautiful Cleveland, Ohio.
 Cleveland is a “Small Big City,” ripe for someone who wants to connect with business organizations and entrepreneurs.
-Exciting yet intimate, Cleveland is a mid-sized city that boomed in the early 20th century and is experiencing a renaissance that began with sports venues downtown and continues with revitalized historic neighborhoods on the west side and a burgeoning corridor between the city’s center and the east side.
+Exciting yet intimate, Cleveland is a mid-sized city that boomed in the early 20th century.
+It is experiencing a renaissance that began with sports venues downtown and continues with revitalized historic neighborhoods on the west side, as well as a burgeoning corridor between the city’s center and the east side.

 General Moses Cleaveland founded the city in 1796.
 The name changed to its current spelling in 1831 when the “a” was dropped in order to fit the city’s name on a newspaper masthead.
 Originally a frontier village, Cleveland grew into a manufacturing and business center for Northern Ohio.
 Today, the city is headquarters for manufacturing and service industries, as well as a growing tourism and convention destination.